kdyke/65xx/notes.md

 #### Implementation Notes

-The basic idea behind this whole design is to build everything assuming synchrnonous clocked memories and such.
+The basic idea behind this whole design is to build everything assuming synchronous clocked memories and such.
 This goes for both the internal "PLA" (stored in a block RAM) and external memories.

 The other primary design goal is to optimize things (as best as my feeble skills currently allow) assuming that we are targeting an FPGA.
 This means using FPGA resources in such a way to give us the most bang for our buck (hence the desire to use a block RAM for the PLA instead of the usual sea of combinatorial logic).